 Physical education uniforms must be purchased through RC Uniforms.
 P.E. is an academic subject and participation is mandatory.
+Due to COVID-19 P.E. uniforms will be worn by students on the days they have P.E.

 Parents/Students should be aware that: